 The amount of rent you pay depends on the type of home you live in.
-The rent you are charged will be shown on your annual rent notification letter.
+The rent you are charged will be shown on your annual rent notification letter that we send to you every March.

 There are a wide range of methods to pay your rent or other housing payments: